minio/docs/source/administration/object-management/create-lifecycle-management-expiration-rule.rst

    </DelMarkerObjectExpiration>

 This example ``JSON`` expires all versions of the deleted object after 10 days.
-Modify the value in the ``<Days>`` element to the number of days you want to wait after deleting or expiring the object.
+Modify the value in the ``<Days>`` element to the number of days you want to wait after deleting the object before expiring it and removing it from MinIO.